bradp/registered-post-types/README.md

 # View All Registered Post Types

-**Contributors:**      Brad Parbs, Russell Aaron **Tags:**
+**Contributors:**      Brad Parbs, Russell Aaron

+**Tags:**
 **Requires at least:** 4.4

 **Tested up to:**      4.7.1

 **Stable tag:**        2.0.0

 **License:**           GPLv2

 **License URI:**       http://www.gnu.org/licenses/gpl-2.0.html

 ## Description ##

 Shows a list of all the post types on your current install of WordPress.
-Russell has a (similar plugin)[https://wordpress.org/plugins/query-all-the-post-types/], and once I started fixing some things in it, I decided my vision for the plugin might not merged cleanly in, so I figued I'd make a fork.
+Russell has a [similar plugin](https://wordpress.org/plugins/query-all-the-post-types/), and once I started fixing some things in it, I decided my vision for the plugin might not merged cleanly in, so I figued I'd make a fork.

 ## Installation ##